 When SAP standards are not met and a student loses eligibility, it is possible to appeal the decision.
 Students choosing to appeal the decision must submit the following items:

-- Appeal form – available from an advisor and/or CBE faculty
+- Appeal form – available in Self Service

 - Documentation of the situation that occurred – this will vary based on the situation